 Alas, the size of a resort isn’t the only inhibitor of fun to beginners.
 The availability of a multitude of slopes that vary in gradient and difficulty is crucial at the early stages of progression in the sport.
 As a learner skier is still getting to grips with the fundamental aspects of the sport, it means that their ability to ski trails is reduced.
 This is because if they were thrown on to a run that was too steep or rocky for their skills, it could shatter confidence and frighten the skier.
 A quick google search can alleviate all doubt, just ensure that any resort has trails that are suited to those with a still-developing skill-set.

 A final word of warning in regard to ski resorts; understand the piste markers (poles at the side of a trail to mark out the pisted sections).
-There are a swathe of systems all over the world that signify the difficulty of a run.
+There is a swathe of systems all over the world that show the difficulty of a run.
 Although all are roughly similar, it is advisable to check how the difficulty of a trail is graded in your intended location.

 Only seek instruction from instructors.